If you owe creditors who keep calling asking you for money, you should think twice. Not about paying. But, about trying to negotiate your debt.

 NEGOTIATE LIKE A PRO

 When you negotiate your debt, it is a great way pay less than what you owe!
-Once you know that the company is willing to negotiate the balance due, begin by making an offer well below what you can afford.
-This allows you room to increase what you will pay – without paying more than you need to.
+Once you know that the company is willing to negotiate the balance due, start by making an offer well below what you can afford.
+Doing so allows you room to increase what you will pay – without paying more than you need to.
 Then, do nothing.

 YOU: “I will pay you $0.30 on the dollar?”